theREALdebater/eclat/doc/pxcr/mcd.md

 This kind of namespace is completely distinct from XML namespaces.

-This element has one mandatory attribute, `name`, which must be set to the name of the namespace.
-Within the namespace element, any `name` attribute whose value begins with a `.` dot will have the namespace's name implicitly prepended.
+This element has one mandatory property, `name`, which must be set to the name of the namespace.
+Within the namespace element, any `name` property whose value begins with a `.` dot will have the namespace's name implicitly prepended.

 Within a namespace: